QinyangHe/WindBorne/README.md

 - `/`: Main application interface
 - `/api/balloons`: Returns balloon data for the past 24 hours

-## Usage
+## Usage Guide

+### Basic Navigation
 - Use the time slider to view balloon positions at different times
-- Click the "Play Animation" button to see how balloons move over time
+- Adjust the marker size slider to customize the appearance of balloons
-- Click on a balloon marker to see detailed information and its path over time
+- Click on any balloon marker to view its detailed information
-- The sidebar displays information about the number of balloons and any corrupted data points

-## Deployment

-To deploy this application to a public URL, you can use services like:

-- Heroku
-- Vercel
-- Render
-- Railway
-- Google Cloud Run
-- AWS Elastic Beanstalk

-Follow the deployment instructions for your chosen platform, making sure to set the appropriate environment variables if needed.
+### Statistical Analysis
+1. Select an analysis type from the dropdown (Basic, Altitude, Coverage, Density, Clustering)
+2. Check "Visualize on map" to display the analysis visually on the map
+3. Switch between "Numbers" and "Chart" tabs to view different representations
+4. Explore specific metrics relevant to each analysis type

+### Map Interaction
+- Pan and zoom the map to explore different regions
+- View map in English regardless of geographic region
+- Use the legend to interpret color-coded markers and overlays

 ## Contributing